JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 I knew I wasn’t at the top of the list, so I knew I wasn’t first.
 But I checked the list and there wasn’t more than one or two other people signed up after me.

+I watched as other kids played.
+They did well, but nowhere near my score.
+Then one kid started playing and blew my score away.
+I was worried, but tried to be cool.

+Soon it was my turn.
+I did pretty well depsite my palms being incredibly sweaty and my hands shaking a bit.

+When the digital dust settled my score was high, but not high enough.
+It was lower than my practice score and lower than that other kids, but it was still high.

+The next kid bombed hard.
+I barely think he shot anything at all when I think of it.

+The last kid was nowhere to be found.
+So when the dust settled, the contest was over and I was in second place!
+No first place, but hey… I won something!

+They had me pose with the winner.
+It was an awkward photo at best since I was the only kid there that looked like a scrappy street kid even when I was cleaned up.
+The othe kids were basically WASPy kids from either the Upper East Side or Upper West Side and seemed to have matching Izod Lacoste polo shirts on.

+I held up my two fingers in a “V for Victory” formatation and the Atari guy—who was takig pics with a Polaroid—said something like “Two fingers!
+For second place!
+Nice!”

+Was a bit pissed about that but who cared.

+The guy asked us for a mailing address and phone number so they could send me a *Centipede* cartridge in the mail.
+I automatically got a dark green *Centipede* t-shirt that day just for participating as well as a copy of Kraftwerk’s “Computer World” on LP.

+***

+Just as we finished up, some people dressed as Pac-Man and a red ghost showed up and apparently there was a small promotional “parade” that was going to wind it’s way through the store.

 ***

 *Winning an Atari Centipede Contest at Macy’s (c) Copyright by Jack Szwergold; written on August 12, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*